Dyspepsia: 8 Strategies to Improve Indigestion

 The gastrointestinal tract is a major entry point for pathogens.
 When these pathogens invade our gastrointestinal system, they can cause infections.
 (7).
 Infections are a possible cause of dyspepsia, so it is important to take steps to identify and eliminate gut infections.
 Addressing gut infections will help to reestablish a healthy microbial balance and heal the gut.

 Probiotics are beneficial microorganisms (bacteria and yeasts) that keep your gut and body healthy.
 They are similar to the microorganisms that naturally live in our bodies and support digestive health in many ways (8).
-For information on the benefits and categories of probiotics along with suggested protocols, read this article.

 6. Strengthen Gut Mucosa